old-account-392754/StenoLite/README.md

 #### But it does have the following features:

-Built in dictionary look-up as you type, with two search modes<br>
+Built-in dictionary look up as you type, with two search modes<br>
-Built in project viewer/editor--create and edit text in a more natural way<br>
+Built-in project viewer/editor--create and edit text in a more natural way<br>
+Built-in dictionary viewer/editor<br>
 Extremely fast load times with compiled dictionaries<br>
 Smaller RAM footprint<br>
-Built in dictionary editor/viewer<br>
 Support for non-English stenograph keyboard layouts<br>
 Push and pop commands: use a single stroke for closing quotations, parenthesis, brackets, html tags, etc.